rzmahmood/StarkNet-NFT-Template/README.md

 ## 1. Create Account

-WARN: Currently you cannot export your ArgentX/Braavos Private Key and must use an OpenZeppelin Account due to the following bug https://github.com/Shard-Labs/starknet-hardhat-plugin/issues/117

 To create an account, simply run the following.
-It will deploy an account to the network defined in your hardhat.config.js.
+It will deploy an OpenZeppelin account to the network defined in your hardhat.config.js.
 It will log the address and private key of the account which you can save for later.

 ```sh
 npm run create-account
 ```

 Once you can see the address of the account, visit the [official StarkNet goerli faucet](https://faucet.goerli.starknet.io/) and request some testnet Ether to your address.
 After that, rename the `.example.env` file to `.env` and replace `STARKNET_PKEY` and `STARKNET_ADDRESS` with your newly created variables.

+If you already have an Account, for example, through your ArgentX Wallet, you can use that instead.
+To use the ArgentX Wallet, you can export your private key.

+Once exported, ensure it is converted to hex format, which can be done on websites like https://www.rapidtables.com/convert/number/decimal-to-hex.html .
+Ensure that you prepend 0x to the result.
+For example

+12345958648159382388738418296047148877424070165246026723529953029760501683

+will become

+0x6FCD10EBADDC5BEE836F1B8BE0A83E7D00A444FB0200EF76F9AFB203047B3

+You can then put your ArgentX address and private key in the STARKNET_ADDRESS and STARKNET_PKEY variables of the .env file.
+Also update STARKNET_ACCOUNT_TYPE to "Argent".

 ## 2. Deploy NFT Contract